 Brighter Communities Worldwide is a signatory of the Comhlámh Code of Good Practice (CoGP) for Volunteer Sending Agencies.
 Comhlámh Code of Good Practice is a set of standards for Irish Volunteer Sending Agencies facilitating international placements.
+The Code has 5 core values - Solidarity; Social Justice; Ecological Sustainability; Respect and Integrity.
+Code members are encouraged to consider where these may be present in their work and to explore how they could further strengthen their practice through an annual review process.

-The Code is based on a vision of volunteers working in solidarity for a just, equitable and sustainable world.
-It promotes responsible and responsive volunteering to ensure a positive impact for the overseas project and community, the volunteer and the sending agency.
+The Code promotes responsible and responsive volunteering to ensure a positive impact for the overseas project and community, the volunteer and the sending agency.
 The Code promotes development education, which enables people to more deeply understand the world around them and to address the root causes of inequality and poverty.
-Every Volunteer Sending Agency, which is party to the Code of Good Practice, commits to the implementation of the Code's five values that underpin the work of international volunteer programmes.
-These are solidarity, respect, social justice, ecological sustainability and integrity.
 In December 2021 Brighter Communities Worldwide was awarded the Advanced Compliance Award - by Comhlámh.
 Full details of the Code are here.
+During 2022 and 2023 the Code was reviewed with a new edition to be launched early in 2024.